Go see a match at the Barça stadium in Barcelona

 The association of these two colours has given rise to the adjective “blaugrana” in Catalan and “azulgrana” in Spanish, to signify Barcelona Football Club.

 Buying tickets for a Barça match

 The team has a global reputation thanks to its prestigious ranking and the excellence of its players, and it continues to inspire and excite fans.

-- You can buy your tickets on this site which is official partner of FC Barcelona.
+- You can buy your tickets on this site.

 - Advice: when planning a football weekend book your return for Monday, as match times are set just a few weeks in advance, and they may take place on Sunday evening.

 Ticket prices vary widely depending on the match.
 You can find tickets for 35 euros but also for 900 (!).
 Be warned that in the less crucial games of the season you may not see all of Barça’s star players on the pitch.
 Worth bearing in mind to avoid disappointment.

 - To see the calendar of FC Barcelona, click here.

 We advise you to arrive on foot as it’s a lot calmer, and it’s also congenial and atmospheric on match days and a unique experience to walk through the Barcelona streets with crowds of supporters.

 The metro is the most practical way to get there taking line 3 (stations: Palau Real, Maria Cristina ou Les Corts) or line 5 (stations Collblanc ou Badal).